-During the nine months ended September 30, 2023, we sold one franchise (one dealership location) in Austin, Texas.
-The Company recorded a pre-tax gain totaling \$13.5 million, which is presented in our accompanying condensed consolidated statements of income as gain on dealership divestitures, net.
+During the ~~nine~~ three months ended ~~September 30, 2023~~ March 31, 2024, we sold one franchise (one dealership location) in ~~Austin, Texas~~ ~~Wilmington, Delaware~~.
+The Company recorded a pre-tax gain totaling \$13.5 million, which is presented in our accompanying condensed consolidated statements carrying value of income as gain on dealership assets, net of liabilities sold, approximated the sales price.
+There were no divestitures net.

-During the nine months ended September 30, 2022, we sold one franchise (one dealership location) in St. Louis, Missouri, three franchises (three dealership locations) and one collision center in Denver, Colorado, two franchises (two dealership locations) in Spokane, Washington and one franchise (one dealership location) in Albuquerque, New Mexico.
+During the ~~nine~~ three months ended September 30, 2022, we sold one franchise (one dealership location) in St. Louis, Missouri, three franchises (three dealership locations) and one collision center in Denver, Colorado, two franchises (two dealership locations) in Spokane, Washington and one franchise (one dealership location) in Albuquerque, New Mexico.
 The Company recorded a pre-tax gain totaling \$4.4 million, during the nine months September 30, 2022, which is presented in our accompanying condensed consolidated statements of income as gain on dealership divestitures, net.
 We also paid an additional \$5.0 million during the quarter ended September 30, 2022 in connection with purchase price adjustments related to a prior year acquisition.